liangwp/cockroach-db-cluster/README.md

           already exists
 - [x] Load balancing across cluster
     - [x] for http console
-    - [ ] for sql clients (not yet tested)
+    - [x] for cockroachdb sql client
-- [ ] Set up automation for using the cluster with multiple projects (assume one project uses one database)
+- [x] Set up automation for using the cluster with multiple projects (assume one project uses one database)
-    - [ ] Script for creating a database and its user
+    - [x] Script for creating a database and its user
+- [ ] Example python code to use this cluster

 ### Prerequisites